Easy As Cookies

 Instructions

-• Once the dough comes together, knead on a lightly floured surface, or in your stand mixer on medium-low, for about 6 minutes, until the dough is soft and pliable.
-The dough should be tacky - it wants to hold on to your finger like a Post-It note does, but doesn't really leave any dough behind.
+• Knead on a lightly floured surface - or in your stand mixer on medium-low - for about 6 minutes, until the dough is soft and pliable.
+The dough should be tacky, like a Post-It note clings to your finger but doesn't leave dough behind.

 • Place dough in a lightly oiled bowl, coat dough with oil, and cover with plastic wrap.
 Let rise for 2-4 hours, until doubled in size.
 Degas the dough, return it to the bowl, cover, and refrigerate overnight.

 • Remove the cold dough from the refrigerator 1 hour before making the dough.
-Cut it into about 10 pieces (to make mixing easier).
-Let sit, covered, at room temperature for 1 hour to take off the chill.
+Cut it into about 10 pieces (to make mixing easier), cover, and let sit at room temperature for 1 hour.

-• In a stand mixer or large bowl, mix together the Day 1 dough, flour, salt, sugar, yeast, olive oil, and ¾ cup water, and mix until a ball forms.
-Your dough should be slightly sticky and soft; add a tiny bit more flour or water if necessary.
-You'd rather your dough be too sticky now, as it's hard to add water to dough later.
+• In a stand mixer or large bowl, combine the overnight dough, flour, salt, sugar, yeast, olive oil, and ¾ cup water, and mix until a ball forms.
+The dough should be slightly sticky and soft; add a tiny bit more flour or water if necessary.
+It's better for the dough to be slightly too sticky now, since it's hard to mix water in later.

-• Knead dough with your stand mixer on medium speed, or on a floured surface, for about 6-10 minutes.
+• Knead dough with your stand mixer on medium-low speed, or on a floured surface, for about 6-10 minutes.
 (Kneading by hand will take longer.)
-Your dough should be soft and tacky, like a Post-It note that clings to you, but not sticky.
+Your dough should be soft and tacky - like a Post-It note that clings to you, but not sticky.
 It will also pass the windowpane test; see notes below.

-• Place kneaded dough in an oiled bowl, coat with oil, and cover with plastic wrap.
-Let rise at room temperature for about 2 hours or until dough doubles in size.
-If your kitchen is cold, see notes for tips on making a warm space to have your dough rise.
+• Place in an oiled bowl, coat with oil, and cover with plastic wrap.
+Let rise for about 2 hours, or until doubled in size.
+If your kitchen is cold, see notes for tips on making a warm space to proof the dough.

-• Gently divide the dough in half, deflating the dough as little as possible.
-(That said, I degassed my dough a lot, and it didn't harm it at all.)
+• Gently divide the dough in half, deflating as little as possible.
+(That said, I've degassed my dough a lot before, and it turned out.)
 Flatten out each ball of dough into a tall rectangle.

 • Fold the top third of the dough over the middle third, like you would fold a paper or letter over.
 Next, fold the bottom third up over that seam, and seal the edge to the top edge of the dough.
-Repeat for the other rectangle.
+Repeat with the second piece.
 You will have 2 rough, squat loaves.

-• Let the dough rest for 5 minutes to let the gluten recover, if necessary.
-Stretch and roll the loaves out to about 12 inches in length.
-Place each loaf on a baking sheet lined with parchment or dusted with cornmeal or flour.
+• Let the dough rest for 5 minutes to let the gluten recover, if needed.
+Stretch and roll each loaf out to about 12 inches in length.
+Place on a baking sheet lined with parchment or dusted with cornmeal or flour.

-• Spray the top of each loaf with oil, cover with plastic wrap, and let rise for about an hour, or until loaves have grown to about 1 ½ times their original size.
+• Spray the tops lightly with oil, cover with plastic wrap, and let rise for about 1 hour, or until the loaves are 1 ½ times their original size.

-• Preheat oven to 475-500F, and place an empty pan on the bottom rack of the oven (so it can preheat to turn water into make steam).
-Heat some water, preferably in a kettle, so you can pour it into this pan later.
+• Preheat oven to 475-500F, and place an empty pan on the bottom rack of the oven so it can preheat for steam.
+Heat some water for later.

 • When the oven is preheated, score the bread with a sharp knife.
 Place the baking sheet on the middle oven rack.
-Using a gloved hand, carefully pour the water into the hot pan on the bottom oven rack.
-Be careful not to create spatters that may crack your oven door's glass.
-Close everything back into the oven.
+Using a glove, carefully pour the water into the hot pan on the bottom oven rack.
+Avoid splashing, which can crack the oven glass door.
+Close the oven door.

 • Lower the oven temperature to 450F.
-Bake the bread for about 20 minutes, rotating halfway through the baking time if necessary.
-The bread will be golden brown when it's done.
-It will sound hollow if you tap on the bottom; it will be 200F if you take its temperature with a thermometer.
+Bake the bread for about 20 minutes, rotating halfway through the baking time if needed.
+The loaves will be done when they're golden brown and sound hollow when tapped on bottom.
+They'll also be 200F if you take its temperature with a thermometer

 • Transfer loaves to a wire cooling rack as soon as possible.
 Cool at least 1 hour, but preferably 2, before cutting.